Cons1gl1er3/sales-ai-agent/README.md

 1. **MeetingBaas Client** (`src/meetingbaas.ts`): Handles communication with the MeetingBaas API, which provides the bot service that joins meetings and streams audio.

-2. **Proxy Server** (`src/proxy.ts`): A WebSocket server that acts as a bridge between MeetingBaas and Gladia.
-It receives audio from MeetingBaas and forwards it to Gladia, then captures transcriptions from Gladia.
+2. **Proxy Server** (`src/proxy.ts`): A WebSocket server that acts as a bridge between MeetingBaas and OpenAI.
+It receives audio from MeetingBaas and forwards it to OpenAI, then captures transcriptions from OpenAI.

-3. **Gladia Client** (`src/gladia.ts`): Manages the connection to Gladia's real-time transcription API.
+3. **OpenAI Client** (`src/openai.ts`): Manages the connection to OpenAI's Whisper API for transcription.

 Data flow:

 1. MeetingBaas bot joins a meeting via API
 2. Audio from the meeting is sent to your webhook URL (ngrok)
-3. The proxy server receives this audio and forwards it to Gladia
+3. The proxy server receives this audio and forwards it to OpenAI
-4. Gladia transcribes the audio and returns the transcription
+4. OpenAI transcribes the audio and returns the transcription
 5. The transcription is logged and can be processed further as needed

 ## Troubleshooting

 - **401 Unauthorized Error**: Verify your MeetingBaas API key is correct in the `.env` file.
 - **WebSocket Connection Issues**: Make sure your ngrok URL is correct and the proxy server is running.
-- **No Audio Transcription**: Check that Gladia API key is valid and the WebSocket connection is established.
+- **No Audio Transcription**: Check that OpenAI API key is valid and the audio format is correct.
 - **Bot Not Joining Meeting**: Ensure the meeting URL is valid and accessible without additional authentication.

 ## Configuration